MyHaas Welcome,

 Remove the A-frame trunnion support:

-Remove the the bolts [1] that secure the A-frame trunnion support [2] to the base and take out the shims between A-frame support and the base.
+Remove the bolts [1] that secure the A-frame trunnion support [2] to the base and take out the shims between A-frame support and the base.

 Rotate the A-frame support [2] counter-clockwise to clear the edge of the base [3].